axmitchell/DIO/README.md

 ---

 ## Misc

-The repo includes mockups/visual-brainstorms for the app.
+The repo includes mockups/visual-brainstorms for the app:
+* DIO Flowchart.drawio
+* DIO Flowchart v2 (simplified controls).drawio

 These can be open in the browser at [https://app.diagrams.net/](https://app.diagrams.net/) or with the application draw.io: [https://drawio-app.com/](https://drawio-app.com/)